Admissions - Prospectus

 Key Stage 4

 We offer a broad, well balanced curriculum.
 All our students study the core subjects of English Language and Literature, Mathematics, Science (double or triple award), French and/or German, History and/or Geography as well as Physical Education, Personal, Social & Health Education, and Religious Education.
-Girls can then choose two further subjects from over fifteen G.C.S.E. choices.
+Students can then choose two further subjects from over fifteen G.C.S.E. choices.

 We cater for students of all ages who have a special talent or educational need.
 Policies on Additional Needs, admission arrangements, behavioural expectations, charging and disability provision can be found here on our website.